7-Day Colorado to California Road Trip

 Our recommendation: 1 day

-Trading Vegas lights for desert starlight, Joshua Tree feels like stepping into a dream — quiet, strange, and deeply magnetic.
-Ideal for stargazers, climbers, and spiritual resetters, this otherworldly landscape invites you to slow down, look up, and tune in.
+Trading Vegas lights for desert starlight, Joshua Tree feels like stepping into a dream—quiet, strange, and deeply magnetic.
+Ideal for stargazers, climbers, and anyone craving a reset.
+For planning context, our guide to California’s national parks, including Joshua Tree shows how it fits into a broader route.

 Stop 7: Los Angeles, California